perericr/ddgrey/README.txt

 if you use Exim 4, add the line "service exim4" to /etc/ddgrey/ddgrey.conf.
 This will make ddgrey parse /var/log/exim4/mainlog for IP address reputation.

-Add the lines in exim4.conf to your exim4 rcpt ACL configuration; this is located in /etc/exim4/conf.d/acl/30_exim4-config_check_rcpt if you use the Debian split exim configuration.
+Add the lines in file exim4.conf to your exim4 rcpt ACL configuration; this is located in /etc/exim4/conf.d/acl/30_exim4-config_check_rcpt if you use the Debian split exim configuration.